francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     **Note**: The Pod name is changed.

-## Explore the application

-1. Anything that the application would normally send to STDOUT becomes logs for the container within the Pod.
-Retrieve these logs:
+10. Anything that the application would normally send to `STDOUT` becomes logs for the container within the Pod.
+Retrieve these logs to verify the server is up:

     ```sh
     POD_NAME=$(kubectl get pods -l app=hello-app -o jsonpath='{range .items[*]}{.metadata.name}{end}')
     kubectl logs $POD_NAME
     ```

+    The output is similar to this:

+    ```plaintext
+    1970/01/01 16:20:52 Server listening on port 8080
+    ```

     **Note**: You don't need to specify the container name, because you only have one container inside the pod.

-2. You can execute commands directly on the container once the Pod is up and running.
-Let's list the environment variables:

-    ```sh
-    kubectl exec $POD_NAME -- env
-    ```

-3. Let's start a bash session in the Pod's container.

-    ```sh
-    kubectl exec -it $POD_NAME -- bash
-    ```

-4. You can check that the application is up by running a curl command:

-    ```sh
-    curl localhost:8080
-    ```

-    **Note**: here you used localhost because you executed the command inside the NodeJS Pod.

-5. To close the container session type:

-    ```sh
-    exit
-    ```

 ## Scaling the deployment